oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/real-time-query-dml/real-time-query-dml.md

 <copy>
 insert into t values ('Find me on the standby!');
 commit;
-exit
 </copy>
 ```

-On the terminal connected to the read-only service, verify that the inserted data is visible:
+Connect to the read-only service and verify that the inserted data is visible:
 ```
 <copy>
 connect tacuser/WElcome123##@mypdb_ro